 Baker isn’t buying it.
 “This has so many issues with it just on the surface — you can’t even get a pizza delivered to your house for $25 for one thing — that it screams SCAM!”

-If you’re told you have a mold problem by a duct-cleaning company, Baker recommends buying your own test kit at a home improvement store to independently verify what they’re saying.
+If you’re told you have a mold problem by a duct-cleaning company, Baker recommends buying your own test kit at a home-improvement store to independently verify what they’re saying.

-But there is an additional caveat here.
+And there is an additional caveat here.

-“Every decent mold test kit will detect mold in every house every time because there is mold in the air everywhere, unless you live in a hospital.
+“Every decent mold test kit will detect mold in every house every time because there is mold in the air everywhere — unless you live in a hospital.
 So you can’t just go by the findings of a store-bought mold test to determine if your house has a serious mold problem,” Baker notes.